vhladiienko/awesome-game-production/readme.md

 Links to articles, hosted elsewhere.
 These may disapper or change location overtime, which is when you might want to ask [Wayback Machine](https://archive.org/web/) for help.

-- [User Story Mapping for Games - An Example](https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) - if using Agile on your project, User Story Mapping can greatly help prioritize and plan releases.
+- [User Story Mapping for Games - An Example](https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) - If using Agile on your project, User Story Mapping can greatly help prioritize and plan releases.
 This article gives a _very brief_ explanation and provides and example.
-- [Designing a Production Process: Part 1](https://www.ryandarcey.com/making-moves/2016/6/30/designing-a-production-process-part-1) - use this series of articles to build your production process if you have no idea where to start.
+- [Designing a Production Process: Part 1](https://www.ryandarcey.com/making-moves/2016/6/30/designing-a-production-process-part-1) - Use this series of articles to build your production process if you have no idea where to start.
 - [Designing a Production Process: Part 2](https://www.ryandarcey.com/making-moves/2016/7/14/designing-a-production-process-part-2)
 - [Designing a Production Process: Part 3](https://www.ryandarcey.com/making-moves/2016/8/4/designing-a-production-process-part-3)
 - [What Makes a Good Game Producer?
 Part 1](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-1) - One could say this article states the obvious, but I personally tend to forget about some key characteristics of a good producer, especially when under pressure (always?).
 Serves as a good reminder.
 - [What Makes a Good Game Producer?
 Part 2](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-2)
-- [Five tips on being a better producer](https://www.gamesindustry.biz/five-tips-on-being-a-better-producer) - the title might feel gimicky, but there are a few very important pieces of advice, which are worth considering.
+- [Five tips on being a better producer](https://www.gamesindustry.biz/five-tips-on-being-a-better-producer) - The title might feel gimicky, but there are a few very important pieces of advice, which are worth considering.

 ## 📺 Videos